yuyizhong/mama-yogis/README.md

 - Right click on the webpage and then inspect to Open the developer tools
 - Set to responsive and decrease width to 320px and the zoom to 50%
 - Click and drag the responsive window to maximum width

-Expected:
+*Result*:

-Website is responsive on all screen sizes and no images are pixelated or stretched.
-No horizontal scroll is present.
-No elements overlap.
+- Website is responsive on all screen sizes and no images are pixelated or stretched.
+No text were overflowed or cut off.
+No contents were out of their box or get overlapped.

-Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in Unfixed Bugs

-Website was also opened on the following devices and no responsive issues were seen:

-Oukitel C21 Pro
-TCL 30 Pro
-iPhone SE
-Samsung Galaxy Tablet
-Accessibility
+### Accessibility

-Wave Accessibility tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+[WAVE Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.